Department of Communicative Sciences and Deaf Studies

 Bachelor of Arts

-The Bachelor of Arts degree in Communicative Disorders provides the students with a liberal arts foundation integrated with courses designed to provide a basic understanding of speech, language, and hearing development and communicative problems.
-Students pursuing deaf studies have two options: deaf education and interpreting.
+The Bachelor of Arts degree in Communicative Sciences provides the students with a liberal arts foundation integrated with courses designed to provide a basic understanding of speech, language, and hearing development and communicative problems.
+Students pursuing deaf studies have three options: deaf education, deaf studies, and sign language interpretation.
 Students majoring in deaf education and speech-language pathology can continue their options in our graduate program.

 Master of Arts